genevaers/User-Documentation/README.md

-# Going to add the static site generator real soon.
+# The static site generator is available in the directory of that name.